-Matt Light is Planisware’s Vice President for Strategy & Corporate Development.
+Matt Light is Planisware’s Executive Advisor.
 He joins Planisware from Gartner, where he served as Research Vice President for the Program & Portfolio Management research group and led its cross-disciplinary PPM Research Community for many years.

 Mr. Light has proven to be a thought leader throughout his career.
 His full-length report, Project Management Office: The IT Control Tower was widely influential – #1 on Gartner.com for months after publication – and his Pairing Agility with Quality: Gartner’s 10 Principles in 2005 was the company’s first Research Note on the agile methodology.
 From 2001 onward, his work on the PPM ‘Magic Quadrant’ drove innovation in that software market, and he introduced and co-authored Gartner Magic Quadrants and Market Guides on ALM (Application Lifecycle Management), Requirements Definition & Management, IT Planning & Control (later Integrated IT Portfolio Analysis), Professional Services Automation, Project Collaboration Workspaces and more.